MrVal042/React-projects/README.md

 # react-projects
-it will contain all the react min to medium react projects
+It will contain all the react min to medium react projects